Taking on a strength training workout or cardio workout tends to be more enticing for most people than a mobility workout.

 Here are the steps for this lower-body mobility exercise:

-- Stand upright with good posture, gaze forward, and keep your hands on your hips.
+1. Stand upright with your feet shoulder-width apart, gaze forward, and hands on your hips.

-- Take a giant step forward so that when you bend your knees and drop down into a lunge, your front and back knees can bend to 90 degrees without your front knee going forward beyond your toes.
+2. Take a giant step forward so that when you bend your knees and drop down into a lunge, your front and back knees can bend to 90 degrees without your front knee going beyond your toes.

-- Drop into a deep lunge, ensuring your front shin is perpendicular to the floor, and your thigh is parallel to the floor.
+3. Drop into a deep lunge, ensuring your front shin is perpendicular to the floor and your thigh is parallel to the floor.

-Particularly if you are doing a lot of weightlifting or repetitive cardio exercises like running, cycling, rowing, or swimming, it is crucial to improve mobility training in your workout routine.
+Particularly if you are doing a lot of weightlifting or repetitive cardio exercises like running, cycling, rowing, or swimming, it is crucial to include mobility training in your workout routine.

 Performing mobility exercises on a consistent basis will help ensure that your muscles and joints maintain the full range of motion and that whatever flexibility you have is carried over into usable mobility for optimal movement mechanics and athletic performance.